nsrosenqvist/gdscript-interfaces/README.md

 	preload("path/to/interface/can_heal.gd")
 ]
 ```
-As a workaround there is now a second way of defining implements easily, by enabling the new experimental feature ``allow_string_classes`` in the autoload script.
+As a workaround there is now a second way of defining implements easily, by enabling the experimental feature ``allow_string_classes`` in the autoload script `addons/gdscript-interfaces/interfaces.gd`.
 This enables using strings in the implements array like this:
 ```GDScript
 const implements = [